 Disclosure: I have received promotional consideration from MinuteClinic for this post.
 All opinions are my own (and my best friend’s, but you’ll see that if you keep reading.)

 When I was a kid, I attended two different summer camps.
 One was a day camp at the JCC (in New York, where my stepmom worked.)
 The other camp was a sleep-away camp.
 It was a Methodist camp and my grandma’s church often helped pay my way to attend.

 Before each summer, I was required to have a physical.
-If I hadn’t already had one for sports (or sometimes they didn’t accept the sports physical – don’t ask me why), my mom would have to schedule an appointment to take time off from her work day to get me to the doctor.
+If I hadn’t already had one for sports (or sometimes they didn’t accept the sports physical – don’t ask me why, even though getting a sports physical was easy enough), my mom would have to schedule an appointment to take time off from her work day to get me to the doctor.
 Same with my brother, since he also went to the JCC camp (so two appointments, not always on the same day.)
 It was the most inconvenient thing, but it was necessary.

 My best friend, Missy, has two daughters.
 Both are very active and in sports/camps/extracurricular activities.
 I was offered a voucher for a camp physical, and had it sent for Victoria (the oldest of the two girls.)
 Missy stopped by one of the two CVS MinuteClinics on our side of town after work yesterday to get Victoria’s physical done.